MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/caller-id-policies.md

 - A substitute phone number, which can be one of the following:
   - A telephone number through Operator Connect or Direct Routing that is assigned to a resource account used by a Teams Auto Attendant or Call Queue.
   - A telephone number that is classified as a service and toll-free number in your Calling Plans telephone number inventory.
 It is assigned to a Teams Auto Attendant or Call Queue.
 - The Calling Party Name or CNAM set on the outbound PSTN call.
-For example, when a user makes a call, you can change the caller ID to display your organization's main phone number and company name instead of the user's phone number.
+  - For example, when a user makes a call, you can change the caller ID to display your organization's main phone number and company name instead of the user's phone number.
+  - The CNAM can have a maximum of 200 characters, but downstream systems might support fewer characters.
+  - The CNAM is sent on calls where the caller ID is substituted with LineUri, a resource account or service phone number, and when the caller is a Teams user.
 - End user control that overrides the caller ID policy.
+  - The parameter `-EnableUserOverride` has precedence over other settings in the [CallingLineIdentity](/powershell/module/skype/set-cscallinglineidentity) policy, unless the parameter `-CallingIDSubstitute` is set to Anonymous.
+For example, assume a policy instance has substitution enabled with a resource account and `-EnableUserOverride` is set and enabled by the user.
+In this case, the outbound caller ID will be blocked and Anonymous will be used.
+If a policy instance has substitution set to Anonymous and `-EnableUserOverride` is enabled, then the outbound caller ID will always be Anonymous, regardless of the end user setting.

+For Direct Routing, the phone number substitution and the CNAM is sent in the `From` Session Information Protocol (SIP) header.
+If the corresponding [OnlinePstnGateway](/powershell/module/skype/set-csonlinepstngateway) policy is configured with `-ForwardPai $true`, the P-Asserted-Identity (PAI) SIP header will contain the real calling user.

-For more information, see [caller ID settings](#caller-id-settings).
+For more information, see [caller ID policies](#caller-id-policies).

-### Inbound caller ID options
+## Inbound caller ID options

 Phone System shows the incoming external phone number as the caller ID.
 If the number is associated with a user or contact in Azure AD or a personal contact, the Skype for Business and Teams clients will show the caller ID based on that information.
 If the phone number is not in Azure AD or a personal contact, the telco-provided display name will be shown if it is available.

 The **Block incoming caller ID** setting allows for blocking the caller ID on incoming PSTN calls.
 You can turn on this setting, but it isn't available to your end users on the user settings page.
 When this setting is turned on, the incoming PSTN caller is displayed as coming from Anonymous.

 > [!IMPORTANT]
-> Emergency calls will always send the user's telephone number (caller ID).
+> Emergency calls will always send the user's telephone number (caller ID) to a public-safety answering point (PSAP).
 For more information on emergency calls, read [Plan and manage emergency calling](what-are-emergency-locations-addresses-and-call-routing.md).

-For more information, see [caller ID settings](#caller-id-settings).
+For more information, see [caller ID policies](#caller-id-policies).

-## Caller ID settings
+## Caller ID policies

 As an admin, you can control caller ID for both inbound and outbound calls by using PowerShell with the CallingLineIdentity policy or by using the Teams admin center under **Voice** > **Caller ID policies**.
 For more information, see [Configure caller ID policies](#configure-caller-id-policies).